arshichorghay/pluto-brew-app/DEPLOYMENT.md

 # Deployment Guide: Pluto Brew

 This guide provides step-by-step instructions to deploy your Pluto Brew application to the web using Firebase Hosting.
+Because this app is configured as a "static" site, it can be hosted entirely within Firebase's free tier.

 ## Prerequisites